On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: System Model and Formulations

-We consider a downlink MISO system in a quasi-static indoor factory environment, where multiple base stations (BSs) serve distributed user equipments (UEs).
-The UEs are grouped into two clusters, denoted by \(n \in \{1,2\}\) \footnote{The methodologies and formulations developed in this study can be extended to more complex scenarios involving multiple clusters with multiple RISs.
-Here, we limit the analysis to two clusters for the ease of presentation and to allow drawing meaningful insights.}, based on their spatial proximity and communication requirements.
-Due to dense obstacles in the factory, the direct BS–UE links are often severely blocked.
+We consider a downlink multiple-input single-output (MISO) system in a quasi-static indoor factory environment, where multiple BSs serve multiple distributed UEs.
+The UEs are grouped into two clusters, denoted by \(n \in \{1,2\}\),\footnote{The methodologies and formulations developed in this study can be extended to more complex scenarios involving multiple clusters and additional RIS deployments.
+In this work, we restrict the analysis to two clusters to maintain clarity in the presentation and to enable meaningful insights into the joint behavior of EMI and IRR.} based on their spatial proximity and communication requirements.
+Due to dense obstacles in the factory, the direct BS-UE links are often blocked.
 To overcome this limitation and improve coverage, an RIS is strategically deployed in each cluster to enable reliable transmission, as illustrated in Fig.~\ref{fig:system_model}.
-Within each cluster, a BS equipped with $T_{n}$ antennas serves $K_n$ single-antenna users.
-The transmitted signal from the BS in the $n^{\text{th}}$ cluster is defined as
+Within the $n^{\text{th}}$ cluster, a BS equipped with $T_{n}$ antennas serves $K_n$ single-antenna users.